 Start Alberta is the digital platform and gathering space for Alberta’s tech community.

 Click on the company logos to learn more about how these innovative companies are leveraging health data and AI technologies to accelerate their research and development and commercialization of their discoveries.
-Explore company data in depth alongside their stories on founders, investors, and events in the Edmonton metro region and ecosystem.
+Explore company data in depth alongside their stories on founders, investors, and events in the Edmonton region and ecosystem.
 There are many other companies in the Edmonton region that are very active in the Health AI sector.
 Contact us to learn more about them and what they are currently working on.